Devaharshap6/2048gamejs/README.md

 - Endless hours of fun!

 **How to Play:**
-1. Clone the repository.
-2. Open index.html in your browser.
+1. Open index.html in your browser.
-3. Use arrow keys to move tiles and combine numbers.
+2. Use arrow keys to move tiles and combine numbers.